THEORETICAL NANOPHYSICS Group

 challenging to investigate the properties of strongly correlated electron systems at the nanoscale using conventional electronic structure methods.

-Aiming to study the ground-state properties of strongly correlated electron systems at the nanoscale with minimum computational complexity, we have recently
+Aiming to study the ground-state (GS) properties of strongly correlated electron systems at the nanoscale with minimum computational complexity, we have

-Unlike finite-temperature density functional theory, TAO-DFT is developed for ground-state systems at zero (physical) temperature (just like KS-DFT).
+Unlike finite-temperature density functional theory, TAO-DFT is developed for GS systems at zero (physical) temperature (just like KS-DFT).

 In contrast to KS-DFT, TAO-DFT is a density functional theory with fractional orbital occupations produced by the Fermi-Dirac distribution (controlled by